donavdey/the-Good-the-Bad-and-the-Ugly/README.md

 6. When an `ugly` mutant encounters `good` mutant, it acts as a `good` mutant.
 When an `ugly` mutant encounters a `bad` mutant, it acts as a `bad` mutant;
 7. When two `ugly` mutants encounter one another, they do nothing;
 8. When one mutant beats another, the winner mutant accumulates its reward by `REWARD UNIT` and decreases accumulated reward by `REWARD UNIT` of the beaten mutant;
-9. In the end of each iteration a die is rolled and thus the percentage of surviving mutants is determined.
-Only mutants with the highest accumulated reward survive;
+9. In the end of each iteration all mutants are utilized so that only `POPULATION SIZE` mutants with most accummulated reward remain.
 10. After that, each mutant reproduces in `REPRODUCTION NUMBER` of new mutants, which mutate their traits with a factor of `MUTATION FACTOR`.

 I expect following to be true: